Luisrosario2604/Follow-the-line/README.md

 ### 5. Results

 I used python3 to develop this algorithm.
-I tried to do a code that can be enderstood by anyone.
+I tried to do a code that can be understood by anyone.
 You can find my code on github, down bellow.
 Here are the results I got based on the circuit:

 [![Youtube video](./imgs/youtube.png)](https://www.youtube.com/watch?v=vmA412SsqdQ&ab_channel=Luis)